-No hi-fives, plastic sheets for interviews: German Football issues guidelines as Bundeliga restarts
+No hi-fives, plastic sheets for interviews: German Football issues guidelines as Bundesliga restarts

 The teams will arrive in several coaches to ensure each occupant is sitting 1.5 metres (five feet) apart.
 Everyone in the vehicles must wear masks.

-The social distancing rules must also be respected in the changing rooms.
+The physical distancing rules must also be respected in the changing rooms.
 When the players come onto the pitch, handshakes are banned, there will be no team photos or handshakes and no team pennants will be exchanged.

 On the pitch